tangibl/topcodes-wasm-rs/README.md

 If you would like to test the integration of your changes, you can use the NPM example project under [www/](www/).

-## Demo

-A demo of this package is available on [GitHub pages](https://battesonb.github.io/topcodes-wasm-rs/)